pingcap/docs/sql-statements/sql-statement-drop-index.md

 ## MySQL compatibility

-* Deleting the primary key of the `CLUSTERED` type is not supported.
+* Dropping the primary key of the `CLUSTERED` type is not supported.
 For more details about the primary key of the `CLUSTERED` type, refer to [clustered index](/clustered-indexes.md).

 ## See also